pbnkp/scarlet/content/docs/layouts-and-rendering-in-scarlet.md

 &lt;?php echo $this->partial('menu'); ?&gt;
 </code></pre>

-This will render a file named `_menu.php` at that point within the view being rendered.
+This will render a file named `_menu.html.php` at that point within the view being rendered.
 Note the leading underscore character: partials are named with a leading underscore to distinguish them from regular views, even though they are referred to without the underscore.
 This holds true even when you're pulling in a partial from another folder:

 <pre><code class="language-php">
 &lt;?php echo $this->partial('shared/menu'); ?&gt;
 </code></pre>

-This code will pull in the partial from `app/views/shared/_menu.php`.
+This code will pull in the partial from `app/views/shared/_menu.html.php`.

 ##### Using Partials to Simplify Views